jsk-ros-pkg/jsk_3rdparty/google_chat_ros/README.md

                 localpath: '/home/user/Pictures/image.png'
   space: 'spaces/<your space>'
 ```
-### 5.2 Recieving a message with images or gdrive file
+### 5.2 Receiving a message with images or gdrive file
 You have to set rosparam `~download_data` True, `~download_directory`.
 If the node recieved the message with image or google drive file, it automatically downloads to `~donwload_directory` path.